fbeaufume/microshop/README.md

 # Microshop

-Microshop is a sample microservices application based on Spring technologies (Boot 2, Framework 5, Cloud, Data, etc).
+Microshop is a sample microservices application based on Spring technologies such as Boot 2, Framework 5, Cloud (Config, Netflix, Gateway), Data.

+## Features

+Currently implemented :
+- Two basic business services
+- Common utility module
+- Config server
+- Registry
+- Gateway

 ## Services

 The technical services:
 - `microshop-config`:
   - Config server, centralizes the configuration of the other services
-  - Spring Boot app on port `8888` by default
+  - Spring Boot app on port `8888` by default, based on Spring Cloud Config
 - `microshop-registry`:
   - Registry server, records instances of business services
-  - Spring Boot app on port `8761` by default
+  - Spring Boot app on port `8761` by default, based on Spring Cloud Netflix Eureka
+- `microshop-gateway`:
+  - Gateway, routes requests to business services
+  - Spring Boot app on port `8080` by default, based on Spring Cloud Gateway

 The business services:
 - `microshop-stock`: